obengwilliam/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

 Even in large applications, there is still just a single function that calculates the new state of the application.
 It doesn't have to be slow-- if certain parts of the state haven't changed, their references can stay as-is.
 In the ToDo app example, when changing the visibility between "All/Completed/Active" the actual items themselves haven't changed, so the reference to the previous version of the `todos` array is left intact.

-This is the 3rd and final principle of Redux: to describe state mutations you have to write a function that takes the previous state of the app and the action being dispatched, then returns the next state of the app.
+This is the 3rd and final principle of Redux:
+## **to describe state mutations you have to write a function that takes the previous state of the app and the action being dispatched, then returns the next state of the app**.
 This function is called the **Reducer**.